Sealing

 Sealing means that the record still exists, but all related fingerprint and palm print cards, booking photos, and DNA samples are returned to you or destroyed.
 (Digital fingerprints are not destroyed if you already have fingerprints on file from a different unsealed case.)

 On your RAP sheet, cases that are sealed will be followed by the code “sealed 160.50” or “sealed 160.55” to indicate their status as sealed.
-When your RAP sheet is sent to employers, commercial reporting agencies, and other outside agencies who do not have access to sealed cases, your cases that have been sealed should not appear at all.
+When your RAP sheet is sent to employers, commercial reporting agencies, and other outside agencies that not have access to sealed cases, your cases that have been sealed should not appear at all.

-When your case is sealed, records are hidden that are related to the Division of Criminal Justice Services (DCJS), Police, Prosecutor, and in some cases, court files, except in these circumstances:
+When your case is sealed, records are hidden that are related to the Division of Criminal Justice Services (DCJS), Police, Prosecutor, and, in some cases, court files, except in these circumstances:

-• You request your sealed records with proper identification;
+• You request your sealed records with proper identification

 • You authorize someone to access your records upon presentation of proper identification.